Quansight/Quansight-website/apps/labs/posts/free-threaded-python-halfway.md

 This is just one thread-unsafe pattern we've found in native extensions.
 We've also documented several other patterns that we've come across and accompanying suggested fixes.
-Additionally, we've published a porting guide focusing [patterns to make native code thread-safe](https://py-free-threading.github.io/porting-extensions/).
+Additionally, we've published a porting guide focusing on [patterns to make native code thread-safe](https://py-free-threading.github.io/porting-extensions/).